kangtegong/pyftrace/README-ko.md

 pyftrace: Python function tracing tool.

 positional arguments:
   script                Path to the script to run and trace.
 Specify 'tui' before the script path to run in TUI mode.

 options:
-  -h, --help     show this help message and exit
-  -V, --version  Show the version of pyftrace and exit -v, --verbose  Enable built-in and third-party function tracing -p, --path     Show file paths in tracing output
-  -r, --report   Generate a report of function execution times
+  -h, --help            show this help message and exit -V, --version         Show the version of pyftrace and exit -v, --verbose         Enable built-in and third-party function tracing -p, --path            Show file paths in tracing output -r, --report          Generate a report of function execution times -d DEPTH, --depth DEPTH
+                        Limit the tracing output to DEPTH
 ```

 ## 사용법